Soft Quality-Diversity Optimization: Introduction

 In recent years, QD optimization has grown from its roots in evolutionary computation into a broadly applicable machine learning paradigm.
 In reinforcement learning, QD has generated diverse policies that facilitate exploration and improve robustness, in both single \citep{qdrl,dcgme,ppga} and multi-agent \citep{mixme} settings.
 In the context of large foundation models, QD has been adopted for red-teaming and safety analysis \citep{rainbow_teaming,red_teaming} as well as diverse content generation \citep{qdaif,qdhf}.
 Beyond these, QD has found applications in scenario generation \citep{dsage,hri_qd,ca_env_generation_qd}, creative design \citep{qd_art,creative_design}, engineering \citep{design_space_qd,fluid_dynamics}, robotics \citep{qd_grasping, pose_estimation_qd}, and scientific discovery \citep{protein_design,crystal_structure}.

 QD algorithms typically operate by partitioning the behavior space into discrete cells and seeking the best solution in each cell (a tessellation, together with the stored solutions, is often referred to as the \emph{archive}).
 Progress on this objective is commonly measured by the QD Score \citep{qdscore}, which sums the performance of the best solutions across all occupied cells, thus capturing both quality and coverage.
 This approach has fueled much of the progress in QD, including recent advances that incorporate surrogate models \citep{surrogate_2, surrogate}, gradient information \citep{pga_me,dqd,cma_mae}, and alternative archive structures \citep{cvt, cma_mae, centroids_gen}.
 Yet, the formulation also presents two fundamental limitations.
-First, the non-differentiable nature of tessellations precludes direct optimization using gradient-based optimizers that dominate modern machine learning, except through heuristics \citep{dqd,pga_me}.
-Second, discretizing the behavior space suffers from the curse of dimensionality in high-dimensional setting, as either the number or the volume of cells will grow exponentially, forcing methods to rely on dimensionality reduction techniques such as PCA or autoencoders \citep{taxons,aurora,autoqd}.
+First, the non-differentiable nature of tessellations precludes direct optimization using gradient-based optimizers that dominate modern machine learning, except through heuristics \citep{dqd,pga_me} \snnote{I am not sure what you mean by heuristics here; you mean approximation?
+In a sense CMA-ES approximaates the natural gradient of the objective}\shnote{I was thinking about gradient arborescence.
+I might be wrong here, but to my knowledge CMA-MEGA uses CMA-ES in the objective-measure space, so I'm not sure if --strictly speaking-- it is still approximating the natural gradient of the QD Score (which is the case with CMA-ME).} Second, discretizing the behavior space suffers from the curse of dimensionality in high-dimensional setting, as either the number or the volume of cells will grow exponentially, forcing methods to rely on dimensionality reduction techniques such as PCA or autoencoders \citep{taxons,aurora,autoqd}.
 As a result, QD optimization remains hindered in high-dimensional, gradient-rich machine learning domains, despite its promise.

 We address these challenges by rethinking the formulation of QD optimization itself.
 We introduce \emph{Soft QD Score} as a new objective for QD optimization that measures how well a collection of solutions cover the behavior space with high-quality solutions, without discretizing the behavior space.
 Building on it, we derive \emph{SQUAD}, a novel algorithm that leverages a tractable lower bound of the Soft QD score to enable end-to-end differentiable optimization.
 This approach has an intuitive interpretation as finding an equilibrium between attractive forces, which drive solutions toward higher quality, and repulsive forces, which spread them across the behavior space.
 Through experiments on both established and newly designed QD benchmarks, we demonstrate that SQUAD broadens the applicability of QD and provide further insights into its properties.